ttytm/wthrr-the-weathercrab/INSTALL.md

 ### Fonts

-#### Nerd Font
+#### 1. Nerd Font

 A nerd font is usually a regular font that is patched to include additional glyphs.
-The nerd-fonts github repository ([ryanoasis/nerd-fonts](https://www.nerdfonts.com/font-downloads)) or the nerdfonts website ([nerdfonts.com/font-downloads](https://github.com/ryanoasis/nerd-fonts)) provide a number of patched fonts.
-Download and install a font from the above mentioned sources or via your systems package manager if it makes the fonts available.
+The [nerd-fonts github repository](https://www.nerdfonts.com/font-downloads) and the [nerdfonts website](https://github.com/ryanoasis/nerd-fonts) make a number of patched fonts available.
+Download and install a font from these sources, or use your system's package manager if it provides the fonts.

-**Make sure to configure your terminal to use the installed font.**

 - On macOS using `brew`